OpenDSA/OpenDSA/README.md

     1. Open a new shell in the root of the repository.
     2. Run `docker-compose exec opendsa bash` to enter the running container from Step 4
         - Note: If you are on Windows using the MINGW64 shell, you might need to use the command: `winpty docker-compose exec opendsa bash`
-    3. To make the COMSC-205 book, use the command `make comsc205`
+    3. To make the COMSC-205 book, use the commands `make comsc205-dev` for the development (unreviewed) version and `make comsc205-public` for the public (reviewed) version.
 6. See the created book at: https://opendsa.localhost.devcom.vt.edu/Books/
 7. In order to stop the container, you can use the CTRL + C (sending an interrupt signal).